willvieira/ms_STM-managed/manuscript/manuscript.md

 # Introduction

-There is a growing concern in how tree species will respond to climate change, and how fast they can migrate to keep pace with warming temperature.
+There is a growing concern about how tree species will respond to climate change, and how fast they can migrate to keep pace with warming temperature.
 Correlative statistical models have projected large range shifts following warming temperature, such as the migration of plant species hundreds of kilometers northward by the end of this century [@Malcolm2002; @Mckenney2007].
 While it is true that the range of short-lived mobile species may keep pace with climate change [@Chen2011], the range of long-lived tree species generally does not [@Harsch2009; @Zhu2012].
 In fact, trees of eastern North America have shifted their range limits at less than 50% of the pace required to keep up with warming temperature [@Sittaro2017].